Nova Scotia Auto Insurance Requirements

 Impaired Driving Penalties in Nova Scotia

 Driving in Nova Scotia under impaired conditions could invite heavy fines.
-If you get convicted of impaired driving with BAC more than .08 and an accompanying child under age of 16 years then the following may apply.
+If you get convicted of impaired driving with a BAC of more than .08 and an accompanying child under the age of 16 years then the following may apply.

 - Will get a criminal record